CultivateHQ/swift-design-influences/README.md

 Run the local development version:

 ```
-$ rake server
+$ bundle exec rake server
 ```

 Then visit http://localhost:3000/

-Output a static copy of the website to `./build`:
+To publish the site to GitHub Pages:

 ```
-$ rake
+$ bundle exec rake publish
 ```